 Companies must work to understand what types of service experiences customers want in the stores, then invest in programs to meet those needs.
 We believe that automation of the store associate desktop for common sales and service processes is key to standardizing the customer experience across all stores for an operator.
 It will also enable data analytics to optimize processes and generate insight on customer interactions and experience improvements.

 To be practical, instead of boiling the ocean, we recommend identifying top customer journeys around customer service and sales with the retail environment, then focusing on these top journeys to start.

 As mobile strategy advances, the customer perspective must remain the lynchpin.
 For example, customers want the option to switch among channels (i.e., start on digital with flexibility to switch to traditional channels, live chat, click-to-call, etc.).
 It's critical to be able to switch channels without losing customer history, in order to save time and prevent customer frustration.
-Also, mobile platforms can leverage multimedia interactions between the customer and the agent (like streaming video tutorials while chatting) to support the customer to the best possible extent.
+Also, mobile platforms can leverage multimedia interactions between the customer and the associate (like streaming video tutorials while chatting) to support the customer to the best possible extent.

-Smart knowledge management to support agents in the moment will also help them provide the most relevant responses to customers, while also enabling the same knowledge to be accessed by customers for mobile self-service.
+Smart knowledge management to support associates in the moment will also help them provide the most relevant responses to customers, while also enabling the same knowledge to be accessed by customers for mobile self-service.